kc1awv/rnodecustomconfigutil/README.md

 - When RNode is in TNC mode, it will configure itself on powerup and enable the radio immediately.
 This mode can be enabled by using the -T option of this utility (the utility will guide you through the settings if you don't specify them directly).

-For a complete description of RNodes capabilities, documentation and more, please refer to the [RNode repository](https://github.com/markqvist/RNode_Firmware).
+For a complete description of RNodes capabilities, documentation and more, please refer to KC1AWV's [Custom RNode repository](https://github.com/kc1awv/RNode_Firmware_Custom).

 ```
 usage: rnodeconf.py [-h] [-i] [-T] [-N] [-b] [-d] [-f] [-r] [-u] [-k] [-p]